TeamStacks/hw4/README.md

 ## Navigation

 Start with index.html as the login/signup page.

 1) If you are not logged in, you will not be able to see the other pages, as they will redirect you to index.html.

 2) Once you are logged in, unless you log out, you will automatically be redirected to wire2.html if you look at index.html.

 Inside wire2.html, and any other page for that matter, if you click the cog symbol in the top right, you will open your profile, from which you can log out, make changes to your profile, or link your Facebook.

 Clicking on the AG (silver) or PT (platinum) boxes on the side nav will navigate you to your inventory pages, which should dynamically serve you your current inventory (empty if you have not added any items).

+## Sample Work Flow!!!

+1) Open index.html.
+Click Register to register an account: <username> and <password>

+2) You should automatically be moved to wire2.html at this point.
+Otherwise, you may log in with <username> and <password>

+3) Choose AU and click the plus button, since you don't have any coins added to your inventories, to add a new coin.

+4) Choose an image and input VALID entries.
+Our form validation will prevent you from adding coins that have invalid inputs.
+Let's save the coin as a 'Gold'.Save the coin.

+5) Check AU again and you should see your coin.

+6) Click the row in order to view your newly added coin in detail.
+You should see what you had inputted as well as the image you chose.

+7) Notice that there is a red Delete button.
+Click this button to delete your coin.

+8) Go back to AU and you should not see your coin anymore.

+9) Click the Gear/Cog icon that you see on every page, and log out.

 ## Pages
 	index.html - Login/signup page.
 Should open modal and allow you to log in or sign up.